geofffranks/spruce/README.md

 Which will give you an `ident:` key of "mjolnir/production"

 But what if I have a list of strings that I want as a single line?
 Like a users list, authorities, or similar.
 Do I have to `concat` that piece by piece?
-No, you can `join` to concatenate a list into one entry.
+No, you can use `join` to concatenate a list into one entry.

 ```yml
 meta: